Strategic assessment of BHP Billiton iron ore expansion for the Pilbara

 What are the next steps?

-Following agreement of the final terms of reference, a draft plan (describing proposed developments and commitments to environmental protection through a process of avoidance, mitigation and offsetting impacts) and draft strategic assessment report (describing impacts on biodiversity and matters of national environmental significant from implementation of the plan) will be developed by BHP Billiton and released for public comment.
+A draft plan (describing proposed developments and commitments to environmental protection through a process of avoidance, mitigation and offsetting impacts) and draft strategic assessment report (describing impacts on biodiversity and matters of national environmental significant from implementation of the plan) will be developed by BHP Billiton and released for public comment.
 At the close of the public comment period, an additional report will be prepared summarising the public comments received and how they are addressed in the final plan.

 When finalised, these documents will be submitted to the Australian Government environment minister for endorsement.
 The minister may either request modifications or endorse the plan.
 Once a plan has been endorsed, the minister may approve actions or classes of actions to be taken in accordance with the endorsed plan.